yfrund/mt-exercise-5/README.md

 Before executing any further steps, you need to make the modifications described in the exercise pdf.

+Downsample data:

+    ./scripts/downsample.py --input path/to/input/file --num_lines number_of_lines_to_keep --output path/to/save/downsampled/data

 Train a model:

     ./scripts/train.sh

 The training process can be interrupted at any time, and the best checkpoint will always be saved.

+To continue training modify the configuration file:

+	- load_model: "path/to/checkpoint"

+	- src_vocab: "path/to/source/vocabulary"

+	- trg_vocab: "path/to/target/vocabulary"

+Remember to also adjust the number of epochs!

+Remove frequencies in vocabulary files produced after training a BPE model:

+    ./scripts/clean_vocab.py --input path/to/file/with/frequencies --output path/to/save/vocabulary

 Evaluate a trained model with

     ./scripts/evaluate.sh

+Test a trained model with

+    ./scripts/test.sh

+This will create a test log in models/model_name.
+Remember to provide vocabulary files in your model configuration file!

+Create translations and log files with varying beam sizes:

+    ./scripts/translate.sh

+The script iterates through a list of beam sizes and produces a translation and a log file for each beam size.
+Translations are saved in translations/model_name, log files - in logs/translations/model_name.